 – The Goetz Family

-The Fertility Center of Oregon provides cross-gender hormone therapy as well as puberty delaying treatment for transgender patients too young for feminizing or masculinizing hormones.
-We offer fertility preservation (sperm freezing, in vitro fertilization, embryo freezing, and referral for egg freezing) for transgender people who want to preserve the option of having biologically related children in the future.
-We provide surgical services including hysterectomy and oophorectomy (removal of ovaries) for trans men who desire removal of those organs.
-In conjunction with the local mental health community we write letters of recommendation and medical clearance for patients planning top surgery or sexual reassignment surgeries.
+The Fertility Center of Oregon provides cross-gender hormone therapy and puberty delaying treatment for transgender patients too young for feminizing or masculinizing hormones.
+We offer fertility preservation (sperm freezing, in vitro fertilization, embryo freezing and egg freezing) for transgender people who want to preserve the option of having biologically related children in the future.
+We provide surgical services, including hysterectomy and oophorectomy (removal of ovaries) for trans men who desire the removal of those organs.
+In conjunction with the local mental health community, we write letters of recommendation and medical clearance for patients planning top surgery or sexual reassignment surgeries.

 NEWS: Starting January 1, 2018, people who were born in Oregon and who need to change their name or sex on their birth certificate to reflect their gender identity may do so by completing a notarized application rather than having to get a court order.
 Read more here.